 - We tested 20 healthy adults.
 This is an adequate group size for pilot tests like ours.

-- 10 people were given 1 000mg of our liquid liposomal vitamin C (liposomal group) and 10 other people received 1 000mg of non-liposomal vitamin C in tablet form (standard group).
+- 10 people were given 1 000mg of our liquid liposomal vitamin C (liposomal group).
+Another 10 other people received 1 000mg of non-liposomal vitamin C in tablet form (standard group).

-- Next, we drew blood before giving the participants the supplements (a baseline measurement) and then one hour, two hours, and six hours after supplementation.
+- Next, we drew blood before giving the participants the supplements (a baseline measurement).
+Then one hour, two hours, and six hours after supplementation.
 We did this for the liposomal and standard group in order to compare their effectiveness.
 That way, we could measure how much and how fast the supplement was absorbed.

-- Once we received the laboratory plasma ascorbic acid level results for every participant, at every time point, we calculated the maximum blood concentration (Cmax) of vitamin C and the time at which it occurred (Tmax).
+- Once we received the laboratory plasma ascorbic acid level results for every participant.
+At every time point, we calculated the maximum blood concentration (Cmax) of vitamin C. The time at which it occurred (Tmax).

 1. Maximum Blood Concentration